marcinguy/LOP-wiedergaenger/README.md

 # LOP-wiedergaenger
-Dynamic Loader Oriented Programming - Wiedergaenger PoC
+Dynamic Loader Oriented Programming - Wiedergaenger PoC (Proof of Concept)

 "In the following, we describe the Wiedergänger-Attack, a new attack vector that reliably allows to escalate unbounded array